chentalen2021/Centre-loss/README.md

 # Centre-loss
 Centre loss is a loss function proposed in the paper "Wen et al. A Discriminative Feature Learning Approach for Deep Face Recognition.
 ECCV 2016".
 It can better discriminate the samples regarding their classes.
-This is achieved by introducing centres of the deep features in each class and penalise the errors between the features and their class centres
+This is achieved by introducing centres of the deep features in each class and penalise the errors between the features and their class centres.

+Using this centre-loss module, you need:
+Implementation in Tensorflow platform
+Initialise the centre-loss class